gitter-badger/BraidOS/What Really Is A Computer System.md

 We will probably build a concept off of **Symmetry**.

+- Formal Validator - *application* specific
+	- must be constructed per application
+- Formal Verifier - *toolchain* specific
+	- must be constructed per toolchain

 ####Symmetry

-- Symmetry is all about having a consistent framework:
+- Symmetry is all about having a consistent 'framework':
 	- invariance
 	- and conservation.
 - Symmetry can be used for things such as: